Business Email Compromise Increases, $26B in annual losses, per FBI

 While Security Awareness Training has helped more and more end users identify phishing emails, malicious links, and malicious attachments, BEC is harder to detect because emails come from the sender’s legitimate email account.

-According to the FBI, BEC continues to grow and evolve, and targets everyone – small, medium, and large business and personal transactions.
+According to the FBI, BEC continues to grow and evolve, and targets everyone – state and local government agencies; small, medium, and large businesses; and personal transactions.
 Between May 2018 and July 2019, reported losses doubled.
 In the 12 months ending July 2019, reported dollar losses (worldwide) swelled to $26B.

 An increasing number of complaints involve payroll diversion.
 This typically begins when a company’s HR or payroll department receives a spoofed email appearing to be from an employee requesting a change to their direct deposit account.
 The criminals typically gain access to employee email accounts from phishing attacks which direct them to a spoofed email login page.
 The FBI reports an average dollar loss per complaint of $7904.